Nov

 In that instance, other interested parties, including beneficiaries under the Will and creditors of the estate, can file a motion with the probate court where the deceased lived to force production of the Will.
 Then, that interested party or any other interested party can proceed to have the Will probated.

-When Probate Of A Will May Be Required
+When Is Probate Of A Will Typically Required?

 Sometimes, an heir will not agree to sign an Affidavit, or the estate is not appropriate to use the Affidavit.
 Also, if the estate has a significant value, third parties may be unwilling to risk relying on an Affidavit to transfer assets.
 A form of probate will be necessary then.